justindomke/pangolin/README.md

 ### Eight-schools

-Bayesian inference on the 8-schools model:
+Bayesian inference on the classic 8-schools model:

 ```python
 # setup